h5bp/server-configs-apache/README.md

 #### Adding custom modules

 Imagine you're passing all requests to non-existing files to your favourite web framework.
-The according *mod_rewrite* snippet will always be the same:
+The according *mod_rewrite* snippet would go like this:

 ```
 RewriteEngine On